Home > 12 Steps to a healthier child... and parent! > Sensory Calming and Sensory Mealtime Strategies

 •Deep Pressure Activities/Items

-Swaddling, Rub down with lotion, Bear hugs, steamroller games with ball or stuffed animal, large body pillows, heavy quilts or blankets, brisk towel rub, deep lotion rub, log rolls in a blanket and wriggling out, weighted 1 pound ankle or wrist weights, weighted backpack or satchel, body sox, nylon wrap, pressure vest, weighted vest –blanket –toys, sitting in a box of beans that cover up to feet/ankle, Wilbarger Deep Pressure Protocol
+Swaddling, massage, Bear hugs, steamroller games with ball or stuffed animal, large body pillows, heavy quilts or blankets, brisk towel rub, deep lotion rub, log rolls in a blanket and wriggling out, weighted 1 pound ankle or wrist weights, weighted backpack or satchel, body sox, nylon wrap, pressure vest, weighted vest –blanket –toys, sitting in a box of beans that cover up to feet/ankle, Brushing Deep Pressure Protocol as demonstrated by OT.

 •Proprioceptive/Heavy Play Activities